 Establishing a healthy routine is as much about ensuring a healthy mind as it is a healthy body.
-You (and your coworkers) will find that you are more alert, attentive, and generally pleasant to work with, which will validate that working from home is good thing.
-It will also allow you to be more in control of your work-from-home routine, since no one will complain about you abusing the system—quite the contrary.
+You (and your coworkers) will find that you are more alert, attentive, and generally pleasant to work with, which will validate that working from home is a good thing.
+It will also allow you to be more in control of your work-from-home routine since no one will complain about you abusing the system—quite the contrary.

 In any case, when you take control of your work-from-home reality, and set goals and achieve them, you’ll end up feeling great, and a happy person is also someone who thrives in all areas of life, including work.
 So, gain control of your daily life.
 Use the strength within you and become a rock star at the art of working from home.